ArduPilot/MethodicConfigurator/QUICKSTART.md

 ### 1.7 Assemble propellers and perform the first flight

-Now that all mandatory steps are done you can [perform the first flight](BLOG.md#3-first-flight-motor-thrust-hover-and-harmonic-notch-data-collection)
+Now that all mandatory configuration steps are done you can [perform the first flight](BLOG.md#3-first-flight-motor-thrust-hover-and-harmonic-notch-data-collection)

-### 1.8 Minimalistic tuning
+### 1.8 Minimalistic mandatory tuning

 These are the very minimum tuning steps required for a stable flight: